1i/dynamoBirdus/README.md

 - Saves the jar to s3
 - Caches to .m2 folder into S3 for faster build times on next runs

-Eh why use this instead of nice old Jenkins..
+Eh why use this instead of nice old Jenkins & the plugins..